colinshaw1/secure-blog/README.md

 pip install -r requirements.txt

+Branches

+Secure
+--
 git branch -m main secure

 git fetch origin

-git branch -u origin/secure secure git remote set-head origin -a
+git branch -u origin/secure secure

+git remote set-head origin -a

-Branches
-Secure
-The secure branch is the code implemented in a secure manner.
+The secure branch is the code implemented in a secure manner with authentication, csrf tokens and form control to stop XXS.

 Insecure
+--
+git branch -m main insecure

+git fetch origin

+git branch -u origin/insecure insecure

+git remote set-head origin -a

 The insecure branch is the code developed in an insecure manner.
+There is no csrf tokens, no authentiction for the application so anyone can end blog posts etc.